-The new £1 coin
+The New £1 Coin

-For more than 1,000 years The Royal Mint has paired technology and innovation with continuity and tradition.
-In 2017 the public will see the new 12-sided £1 coin, hailed as the most secure coin in the world, enter circulation.Shop Now
+For more than 1,100 years The Royal Mint has paired technology and innovation with continuity and tradition.
+In 2017 the public has seen the new 12-sided £1 coin, hailed as the most secure coin in the world, enter circulation.Shop Now

 First World War Aviation £2

 In 2017 we continue our First World War centenary commemorations with the fourth £2 coin, in a five-coin series, which honours the aviators of the First World War.
 At the outbreak of the First World War few people believed that aircraft would play a major role in the conflict.
 As the war developed into the bloodiest conflict ever seen, the race for superior air power began, shaping the history of human flight as we know it.Shop Now

 King Canute £5

 In 2017 we mark the 1000th anniversary of the coronation of King Canute.
 A Viking warrior crowned ‘king of all England’ in 1017, King Canute’s achievements and influence paved the way for the nation we recognise today.Shop Now

-2017 Lion of England, Queen’s Beasts
+2017 Lion of England,

-The Lion of England is the first coin in a new series of Proof coins that represent The Queen’s Beasts – a series of statues which stood guard outside Westminster Abbey at the coronation of Her Majesty Queen Elizabeth II, each representing a particular heraldic story from The Queen’s ancestral history.Shop Now
+The Lion of England is the first coin in a new series of Proof coins that represent The Queen’s Beasts – a series of statues which stood guard outside Westminster Abbey at the coronation of Her Late Majesty The Queen (Queen Elizabeth II), each representing a particular heraldic story from The Queen’s ancestral history.Shop Now

-2017 Lunar Year of The Rooster
+2017 Lunar Year of the Rooster

 The Lunar Year of the Rooster coin is the latest in The Royal Mint’s Shēngxiào Collection.
-Combining centuries of Chinese tradition with British minting craftsmanship, the collection celebrates the 12 animals of the Chinese Zodiac, each with their own unique characteristics and qualities.
-Chinese New Year on 28 January 2017, will mark the start of the Year of the Rooster – the tenth animal in the zodiac, and the fourth in our series.Shop Now
+Combining centuries of Chinese tradition with British minting craftsmanship, the collection celebrates the 12 animals of the Chinese zodiac, each with their own unique characteristics and qualities.
+Chinese New Year occurred on 28 January 2017, and marked the start of the Year of the Rooster – the tenth animal in the zodiac, and the fourth in our series.Shop Now